Advocare’s Board provides strategic policy direction, overseeing the organisations planning, management and performance.

 Christine has shared her knowledge and skills by serving on academic and not-for-profit boards and advisory committees, and by providing pro bono services, public lectures and mentoring.
 She has served on the boards of Curtin University, Palmerston, Perth City Mission, Women’s Health Care House, Sonshine FM radio and World Vision (Perth).
 She spent five years as a councillor for the Public Relations Industry of Australia and served on the state committee for IAP2.

 Karen holds a Bachelor of Commerce (Human Resource Management) with First Class Honours and a Master of Science (Applied Psychology) and is a member of the Australian Institute of Company Directors and the Australian Society of Authors.
-Karen has two books of adult fiction due for release through Fremantle Press in 2021 and 2022.
+Karen is published through Fremantle Press.

 Arnold has enjoyed a long and successful professional career in the ever-evolving ICT services industry for over 30 years.
 He has developed extensive strategic leadership, governance, general management, customer service and business development skills in diverse industries, including technology, education, healthcare, and resources in public and private sectors across Australia, Asia, Europe and Americas.
 A Fellow of ACS, he currently serves as National Treasurer on the ACS Management Committee and is a member of the Branch Executive Committee in Western Australia.